exercism/cpp/docs/TESTS.md

 $ exercism test
 ```

-In this example we do not create empty files for the implementation before
+In this example, we do create empty files for the implementation before running CMake, but we do **not** create an empty build directory.
-running CMake.
-This is because the Exercism CLI uses the `.exercism/metadata.json` file in the root directory to parse the test
+This is because the Exercism CLI uses the `.exercism/metadata.json` file in the root directory to parse the test cases.

 Simply type `exercism test` in the root directory to compile the tests.
-This should
+This should generate compile-time errors.
-generate compile time errors.
-Once the errors are fixed, `exercism test` will build and
-run the tests using the exercism CLI.
+Once the errors are fixed, running `exercism test` again will build and execute the tests using the Exercism CLI.

 [cpp-installation-instructions]: https://exercism.org/docs/tracks/cpp/installation